Single Intraday Coupling (SIDC)

 3. a Shipping Module (SM).

-This means that orders entered by market participants for continuous matching in one country can be matched by orders submitted by market participants in any other country as long as they are both within the project’s reach and transmission capacity is available.
+This means that orders entered by market participants for continuous matching in one country can be matched by orders submitted by market participants in any other country, as long as they are both within the project’s reach and transmission capacity is available.

 The intraday solution supports continuous trading that is both: